Altaks/Altaks/README.md

 🎓 I got to partipate to the CGL (a national programming contest) of april 2022.

-😄 I also participated to the "Nuit de l'info", a national coding competition going on at night (16 hours of non-coding, awesome !) .
+😄 I also participated to the "Nuit de l'info", a national coding competition going on at night (16 hours of non-stop coding, awesome !) .

 ## 📫 Contact me